Caesar History, Family Crest & Coats of Arms

 Caesar Settlers in United States in the 19th Century

-- Clemens Caesar, aged 42, who emigrated to the United States from London, in 1892
+- Clemens Caesar, aged 42, who immigrated to the United States from London, in 1892

 - Clara Caesar, aged 25, who settled in America from Idar, in 1893